cmusatyalab/gabriel/README.md

 the Gabriel server does not return a second token to the client.
 Engines can be configured to allow the server to ignore a `ResultWrapper` if this engine was not the first to return a `ResultWrapper` for a frame.
-Engines can also be configured to force the server to send `ResultWrapper` messages to the client.
+Engines can also be configured to force the server to send all `ResultWrapper` messages to the client.
 When an engine configured to require all responses is not the first engine to return a `ResultWrapper` for a frame, the server will send the client this `ResultWrapper`, but it will not return a token (because it already returned the